-For the ninth consecutive year, 2014 conforming loan limits remain at their prior-year levels, a move which helps U.S. homeowners and buyers get access to inexpensive, government-backed home loans.
+For the ninth consecutive year, 2014 conforming loan limits remain at their prior-year levels, a move which helps U.S. homeowners and buyers get access to inexpensive, government-backed home loans and today's low mortgage rates.

 The loan limits are effective as of January 1, 2014 and apply to conventional mortgages nationwide.